iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > Easy to use<br> :date: __2021-03-30 22:03:02__

 > Good service.
 I would like a better or ore robust user interface.<br> :date: __2021-03-23 21:17:49__

-> Sometimes there are glitches like loss of volume ,or one day we couldn't connect at all but over all I like it.<br> :date: __2021-03-18 16:53:31__